Best Dog Travel Crates & Kennels 2026: Crash-Tested Reviews

 Every crate in this review was evaluated across five categories:

-Where available, I reference independent crash-test results from the Center for Pet Safety (CPS), the only organization that tests pet travel products using FMVSS-213 child seat testing protocols.
+Where available, we reference independent crash-test results from the Center for Pet Safety (CPS), the only organization that tests pet travel products using FMVSS-213 child seat testing protocols.

 Best Overall: Gunner Kennel G1 Intermediate